 Location: Museum Lawn, Flushing Meadows Corona Park

 Please join us in the park directly outside of Queens Museum for a performance by Jodie Lyn Kee Chow, honoring stewardship groups in the five boroughs whose work centers around food justice issues.
-Lyn-Kee-Chow will be joined by representatives from Edible Schoolyard NYC, La Familia Verde, Hunter College NYC Food Policy Center, Smiling Hogshead Ranch, and Sunnyside CSA.
+Lyn-Kee-Chow will be joined by representatives from Edible Schoolyard NYC, Hunter College NYC Food Policy Center, Smiling Hogshead Ranch, and Sunnyside CSA.
 These four organizations serving The Bronx, Brooklyn, Harlem and Queens will be highlighted for their projects organized by and supporting New York City’s communities of color and immigrant populations.
 The performance will begin at 2pm.

 Saturday, September 21, 12:30-1:30pm

 Lindsay K. Campbell, Research Social Scientist with the Forest Service will lead a tour of the exhibition Who Takes Care of New York?
 Artist, Julia Oldham will join to discuss her project Undiscovered City, featured in the show.

 Saturday, September 21, 2-4pm

 Location: Queens Museum Auditorium, 2nd floor

 Moderated by Lindsay Campbell (USDA Forest Service), Panelists Magali Duzant, Pamela Pettyjohn, Can Sucuoğlu, Erika Svendsen

 Artists, scientists, and designers alike have brought Who Takes Care of New York to life by using the power of visualization to allow us to see stewardship and celebrate those who take care of our city.
 From the technical to the tactical, we will explore the various strategies employed by these practitioners.
 Join us for a discussion on the power of images, data visualization, and storytelling to communicate the important role that stewards play in caring for and shaping our city.